"Take the time to be kind. You can make all the difference in someone's life." - Lucy MacDonald

 Need design inspiration?
 Here’s some help:

-Now that you know everything you need to know about kindness rocks, you're ready to get started!
+Now that you know everything you need to know about painted rocks, you're ready to get started!
 You have the power to make someone's day with the kind messages you write.
 Start the trend of rock-painting in your community, and watch the ripple effect you create.
 Thank you for helping us inspire kindness.